Ching chong: Modern incidents

 In December 2002, NBA star Shaquille O'Neal received media flak for saying "Tell [NBA center] Yao Ming, 'Ching chong yang, wah, ah soh'" during an interview on Fox Sports Net.
 O'Neal later said it was locker-room humor and he meant no offense.
 Yao believed that O'Neal was joking but said a lot of Asians would not see the humor.
 Yao joked, "Chinese is hard to learn.
 I had trouble with it when I was little."
 O'Neal added, "I mean, if I was the first one to do it, and the only one to do it, I could see what they're talking about.
 But if I offended anybody, I apologize."

 On January 24, 2006, comedian Dave Dameshek created an audio parody of the Asian Excellence Awards for The Adam Carolla Show.
 The premise of the parody was using the words "ching" and "chong" to mimic the awards show.
 Branding the segment as demeaning and racist, several Asian American organizations threatened to ask advertisers to withdraw their support from the show if the station did not issue an apology.
 On February 22, 2006, Carolla read a brief apology for the segment.
 On April 26, 2006, Carolla had the head of the Media Action Network for Asian Americans, Guy Aoki on his show.
-Aoki opined that "ching chong" is the equivalent to the "N-word".
+Aoki opined that "ching chong" is equivalent to "nigger".